folio-org/raml-module-builder/README.md

 ## Adding an init() implementation

-It is possible to add custom code - to init a DB, create a cache, create static variables, etc. by implementing the `InitAPIs` interface.
+It is possible to add custom code (e.g. to init a DB, create a cache, create static variables, etc.) by implementing the `InitAPIs` interface.
 You must implement the
 `init(Vertx vertx, Context context, Handler<AsyncResult<Boolean>> resultHandler)`.
 Currently the implementation should sit in the `com.sling.rest.impl` package in the implementing project.
 The implementation will run during verticle deployment.
 The verticle will not complete deployment until the init() completes.
-The init() function can do anything basically but it must call back the Handler.
+The init() function can do anything basically. but it must call back the Handler.
 For example:

 ```sh